Chwiggy/thesis_bachelor/src/thesis.typ

     This may go so far as taking objectively worse routes to reach their destinations to avoid wait times at interchanges. //source?
   == Differences to Planning
   == temporal variation in planning data
+    - so what/what does this indicator describe that we don't get from the pure schedule already?
   == General Limitations
     - Lack of real world measures as Comparisons
     - special point of interests like school data